woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Or to put it another way, awakening is seeing that the door won’t open because it’s the wrong door — so why push against it?
 But it’s worse than that.
 Awakening is seeing that it’s impossible to ever find the right door, and then, seeing that there are no doors at all, just solid walls.
 And then seeing that not only are there no doors, there are no walls either; infact, there is no room!

 It’s seeing that we’re already out of the room, because no room is there.
 The room was an illusion created by the mind so that it would have something to do — to try to get out.
-But how can we get out of a room when we’re already out?
-This is mind, struggling to get to a place where it already is, striving to achieve a result that’s already achieved.
+But how can we get out of a room when we’re already out? <font color=red>This is mind, struggling to get to a place where it already is, striving to achieve a result that’s already achieved</font>.